 He founded McKinsey’s U.S. state and local public sector practice.
 For many years Lenny led their knowledge development efforts overseeing the McKinsey Global Institute and the Firm's communications, including the McKinsey Quarterly.
 He served for a decade on the McKinsey Shareholder Council (its board of directors).
 Over the course of his career he helped dozens of government, corporate, and nonprofit clients solve their most difficult management challenges.

-He is the Chair of New America and Children Now, co-Chair of California Forward, and co-founder and Chair of Fusecorps.
+He is the Chair of Children Now, co-Chair of California Forward, and co-founder and Chair of Fusecorps.
 He is the Chair Emeritus of the Bay Area Council and their Economic Institute, and was vice-chair of the Stanford GSB Advisory Council and was a trustee at the Committee for Economic Development.
 He serves on the boards of Fidelity Charitable, Western Governors University, Common Cause, The Educational Results Partnership, The College Futures Foundation, California Competes, The Opportunity Institute, Commonwealth Club, and The Guardian.org.
 He is a member of the Council on Foreign Relations, the Board of Trustees for Junior Statesmen of America and the Advisory Boards of QB3, the Haas Center at Stanford, Third Sector Capital and the Public Policy Institute of California.

 He received his MBA and certificate in public management from the Stanford Graduate School of Business.
 He holds an AB, magna cum laude, in economics from Harvard College.